eligosource/eventsourced/README.md

 Eventsourced
 ============

-User documentation for the new API, developed on this branch, will be availble soon.
-Old user documentation is [here](https://github.com/eligosource/eventsourced).
+User documentation for the new API, developed on this branch, will be availble soon

+- New API documentation is [here](http://eligosource.github.com/eventsourced/#org.eligosource.eventsourced.core.package)
+- Old user documentation is [here](https://github.com/eligosource/eventsourced/blob/master/README.md).

 Forum
 -----